 Using a Non-default JBoss Profile

-If JBoss is your application server, and you’re using a profile other than the default, you need to set the jboss.profile property before running the js-install script in Installing the WAR File Using js-install Scripts:
+When you set up the installation in the JasperReports-server-pro-8.0.0-bin\buildomatic folder, the build_conf folder will not be created.
+It is created when you run the js-install script.
+If JBoss is your application server and you are using a profile other than the default, then you need to set the jboss7.profile property before running the js-install script in Installing the WAR File Using js-install Scripts:

 Using JBoss with Non-Latin Characters

 If JBoss is your application server, and your organization is created with non-Latin characters, you will need to edit the standalone.xml configuration file.

 |2.||Add a new <system-properties> tag after the <extensions> tag, as shown in the following example.|

 ...... </extensions> <system-properties> <property name="org.apache.catalina.connector.URI_ENCODING" value="UTF-8"/> <property name="org.apache.catalina.connector.USE_BODY_ENCODING_FOR_QUERY_STRING" value="true"/> </system-properties>

 If you're upgrading or importing on some versions of Wildfly and your repository or other import file is large, the import may fail and the connection may be reset.
 In this case, you may need to set max-post-size.
 To do this, open the file <wildfly-home>standalone/configuration/standalone.xml and add or change the max-post-size attribute of the http-listener property, for example:

 You may see this error during a WebSphere installation when a user attempts to log into JasperReports Server.
 After typing in a correct user ID and password, the user sees an error page: Page cannot be found, HTTP 404